Dry-lining stud partition walls is a project any homeowner can take on; you just need to have the right tools, materials, and knowledge.

 Before you get started, this guide assumes that you already have your stud partition walls fitted.

-If you need to install a timber stud partition wall, check out this video:
+If you need to install a timber stud partition wall, make sure you follow our guide on How To Build A Partition Wall.

 If you’re installing a metal stud partition wall, check out this video: